Skip to main content

 Reference

-To divide a profile into files, follow these steps:
+To split a profile into files, follow these steps:

-2. Select [Profile] displayed at the top level of the tree.
+2. Select [Profile] at the top level of the tree.

 3. Click [Devide into File] from the context menu.

-4. Once the profile has been divided into files, it will be stored as .nprof or .iprof files in the [Profile] folder in the same folder as the project file.
+4. Once the profile is split into files, it will be stored as .nprof or .iprof files in a [Profile] folder in the same folder as the project file.

 Warning

-To integrate a profile into a project, follow the steps below.
+To integrate a profile into a project, follow these steps:

 1. Switch to [Project Navigator] in the selector at the top of the Navigator.